Tassosb/beats-machine/README.md

 The backend is built with [Gazebo](https://github.com/Tassosb/gazebo "Gazebo Github"), a light-weight MVC framework that I made and turned into a ruby gem.
 The frontend uses my DOM Manipulation and Ajax library, LionDOM.

-## Beat Machine
+## Beat Playback

-The beat machine relies on the Tone.js library.
+Beats machine relies on the Tone.js library to play beats.
 It uses the Multiplayer and Sequence classes to play loops that source from up to six audio files.

 ## Beat CRUD